toygurkutlu/navigation.view/README.md

 Renames the specified theme with a new name and automatically updates its corresponding entry in Java Preferences.<br>

 * `duplicateUserTheme(String themeName, String newThemeName)`<br>
-Duplicates the specified user theme and creates a new one with a new name.<br>
+Duplicates the specified user theme and creates a new one with a new name.

-* `renameUserTheme(String oldName, String newName)`<br>
-Renames the specified theme with a new name and automatically updates its corresponding entry in Java Preferences.

 </details>

 </blockquote>